-With the increase in international population, and the important role that immigrants play in Louisville's business community, the Office of Globalization launched a program to cater to refugees and immigrants wanting to start or expand a business.
+With the increasing international population and the important role that immigrants play in Louisville's business community, the Office of Globalization launched a program to cater to refugees and immigrants who want to start or expand a business.

-RISE is staffed by a interdisciplinary group representing various agencies in metro government, and will empower international newcomers to engage in successful enterprise development.
+RISE is staffed by a interdisciplinary group representing various agencies in metro government.
+It empowers international newcomers to engage in successful enterprise development.

 The process includes four steps for success:

 - Assess - evaluation to determine various skill sets, such as language or vocational experience

 - Educate - cultivation of business ideas and assistance in obtaining essential training for operating and planning a successful business

 - Invest - preparation of viable business concepts for capital based on financial possibilities.
 RISE is engaged with various funding mechanisms.

 - Mentor - implementation of concepts through continued support.
 The new business owner is linked with a peer mentor to provide hands-on guidance and best practices during the start-up of their venture.